Infertility to Healthy Baby

 Scientists link flame retardants and reduced human fertility

-Women exposed to high levels of flame retardants take substantially longer to get pregnant, indicating for the first time that the widespread chemicals may affect human fertility, according to a study published Tuesday.
-Epidemiologists from the University of California at Berkeley studied 223 pregnant women in California’s Salinas Valley, an agricultural community with predominantly low-income, Mexican immigrants.
-More than 97 per cent of the women had PBDEs in their blood, and those with high levels were half as likely to conceive in any given month as the women with low levels.
+Women exposed to high levels of flame retardants take substantially longer to get pregnant.
+This indicates for the first time that the widespread chemicals may affect human fertility.
+More than 97 percent of the women studied had PBDEs in their blood.
+Those with high levels were half as likely to conceive in any given month as the women with low levels.

 Dietary Fat & Male Factor Infertility

-Omega-3 fatty acids were found to have a positive effect on sperm development and motility, whereas high levels of other types of fats resulted in lower sperm counts.
+Omega-3 fatty acids have a positive effect on sperm development and motility.
+Whereas, high levels of other types of fats resulted in lower sperm counts.
 Source: Human Reproduction, Volume 27, Issue 5, pages 1466-1474, March 2012.

 Vitamin D & Miscarriage